Thursday, August 27, 2015

 32. For No One

 Another that features no John or George, just Paul on everything except that excellent French horn solo and Ringo on the drums.
 Regardless of his zero involvement with the song, "For No One" was one of John's favorites of Paul's and it is easily one of Revolver's finest moments.
 Great lyrics once again inspired by Jane Asner, Paul wrote it whilst on holiday with his then ladyfriend in the bathroom of all places.
-Though most Beatles covers are not worth anyone's time, Emmylou Harris does arguably the best Beatles cover I have yet heard of "For No One" on Pieces of the Sky.
+Though most Beatles covers are not worth anyone's time, Emmylou Harris does arguably the best one of this song on her record Pieces of the Sky.

 31. Mother Nature's Son

 One of my favorite Beatles intros is in "Mother Nature's Son".
-Paul wrote the song whilst in India, inspired by a speech made by the Maharishi Mahesh Yogi and John supposedly threw in a few words as well.
+Paul wrote the song whilst in India, inspired by a speech made by the Maharishi Mahesh Yogi, with John supposedly throwing in a few words as well.
 When it came time to track it though, McCartney simply grabbed George Martin for two different sessions and did it sans-any other Beatles.
-John was apparently pissed that Paul seemed to posses the patience of a five year old when given access to a studio, but (The White Album) was infamous for The Beatles being at their most divided as a band, often running about doing things on their own far more than ever.
+John was apparently pissed that Paul seemed to posses the patience of a five year old when given access to a studio, but The Beatles (The White Album) was infamous for the band being at their most fragmented, often running about doing things on their own more than ever.
 None of it made for inferior music that is for sure, this song being proof positive.

 30. Eleanor Rigby